-Transportation is available for medical purposes and to meet bus, plane, or train schedules, as staffing allows.
+Transportation is available for medical purposes and to meet bus, plane, or train schedules as staffing allows.
 Administration should be contacted prior to the purchase of tickets to assure a ride.
 In-state guardians should take the primary responsibility for providing rides.
 Staffing may not be available prior to home leaves, during exam weeks, graduations, and at other times of the year.
-The following are charges to common destinations:
+To see the charges to common destinations, visit www.glaa.net.